It may seem difficult at first, but all things are difficult at first.

 If you still wondering why I am talking about social networking in the context of “quality over quantity” it’s because in my personal opinion social media promotes mindless consumption and waste, at least the most followed profiles, which gives us the wrong impression regarding physical possessions.
 Indeed, I am convinced that in today’s world the worth of a person is more and more often defined by their possessions and social media followers.
 That’s truly insane.
 Let’s not follow into this trap and refocus on quality over quantity.
 Why?
 Because quality creates all sorts of subtle value in our lives.
 While quantity creates confusion, anxiety, and a chain of meaningless actions.
 If you want to focus on quality over quantity here are simple and powerful ways to do that:

-• Focus on relationships that add value in your life
+• Focus on relationships that add value to your life

 • Let go of what no longer serves you